Indicator Level

 A1: yes / no / does not know

-Q2: Now, I would like to ask you about liquids that [baby's name] may have had yesterday during the day and at night.
-I am interested in whether your child had the item even if it was combined with other foods.
-Yesterday, during the day or at night, did [baby's name] receive any of the following?
+Q2: Now I would like to ask you about liquids that [baby’s name] had yesterday during the day or at night.
+Please tell me about all drinks, whether [baby’s name] had them at home or somewhere else.
+Yesterday during the day or at night, did [baby’s name] have:

 Any infant formula, such as [insert local names of common formula]?

-A2: for all sub-questions, use one of the following answers: yes / no / does not know
+A2: For both sub-questions, use one of the following answers: yes / no / does not know

-To calculate the indicator's value, divide the number of children aged less than 6 months who were fed formula and/or animal milk in addition to breast milk (i.e. breast milk and formula / animal milk) during the previous day by the total number of children aged less than 6 months (excluding those where "does not know" answer was provided).
+To calculate the indicator’s value, divide the number of infants aged 0–5 months for whom Q1 = ‘yes’ and either the infant formula item or the animal milk item in Q2 = ‘yes’ by the total number of infants aged 0–5 months in the sample.
 Multiply the result by 100 to convert it to a percentage.

 Disaggregate by